Benign Prostatic Hyperplasia (BPH)

 What is BPH?

-Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland that commonly occurs as men age.
+Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland.
+It commonly occurs as men age.
 It can contribute to bothersome lower urinary tract symptoms (LUTS).

 What are the symptoms of BPH?